 This initializer first makes a matrix of the same shape as the array to be initialized whose elements are drawn independently from standard Gaussian distribution.
-Next, it applies Singular Value Decomposition (SVD) to the matrix.
-Then, it initializes the array with either side of resultant orthogonal matrices, depending on the shape of the input array.
-Finally, the array is multiplied by the constant
+Next, it applies QR decomposition to (the transpose of) the matrix.
+To make the decomposition (almost surely) unique, we require the diagonal of the triangular matrix R to be non-negative (see e.g. Edelman & Rao, https://web.eecs.umich.edu/~rajnrao/Acta05rmt.pdf).
+Then, it initializes the array with the (semi-)orthogonal matrix Q. Finally, the array is multiplied by the constant

 ndimof the input array is more than 2, we consider the array to be a matrix by concatenating all axes except the first one.

 The number of vectors consisting of the orthogonal system (i.e. first element of the shape of the array) must be equal to or smaller than the dimension of each vector (i.e. second element of the shape of the array).